zanzo420/vanilla-questing/readme.md

 * [Quest type formatting](https://github.com/wickstjo/vanilla-questing#quest-type-formatting)
 * [Samplecode](https://github.com/wickstjo/vanilla-questing#samplecode-for-a-finished-waypoint)

-## Cloning the project
-The application is entirely written in **ReactJS** and comes with automatic hot reloading.
-You need to have NodeJS and NPM installed in order to install the required node modules after cloning the project.
-This are the version I have installed:
+## How to install
+You need to have **NodeJS** and **NPM** installed in order to install the required node modules. **Git** isn’t mandatory, but I highly suggest you create a repo of your own and version your progress so none of your code goes to waste.
+There’s plenty of guides in both video and written form to assist you in installing these on your system.
+These are the versions I’m using:

-* **Node** v11.12.0
+* **NodeJS** v11.12.0
 * **NPM** 6.7.0
+* **Git** 2.21.0

-The following bash commands should install and boot up the project successfully:
+The following bash commands should result in a running project:

 ```bash
 $ git clone https://github.com/wickstjo/vanilla-questing